netarchivesuite/webdanica/tools.md

 Otherwise, the seed is registered as a danica-seed, and the domain of the seed created in the domains table

-The template currently looks like this: [tools/loadseed.sh](tools/loadseed.sh)
+The template currently looks like this: [tools/loadseed.sh](tools/loadseed.sh) The source code looks like this: [webdanica-core/src/main/java/dk/kb/webdanica/core/tools/loadSeeds.java](LoadSeeds.java).

-## tools/loadBlacklist.sh
+## tools/loadBlacklists.sh
 This script adds a new active blacklist to our webdanica workflow.
 We currently don't support updating or deleting a blacklist using this script.
 The current procedure is to erase all blacklists using the Apache phoenix CLI client 'sqlline.py' part of the phoenix-bin package 'apache-phoenix-PHOENIXVERSION-HBase-HADOOPVERSION-bin.tar.gz'
 (currently PHOENIXVERSION 4.7.1, and HADOOPVERSION 1.1) with command "delete from blacklists;"

-The template currently looks like this: [tools/loadBlacklist.sh](tools/loadBlacklist.sh)
+The template currently looks like this: [tools/loadBlacklist.sh](tools/loadBlacklist.sh) The source code looks like this: [webdanica-core/src/main/java/dk/kb/webdanica/core/tools/LoadBlacklists.java](LoadBlacklists.java).

-## tools/loaddomains.sh
+## tools/loadDomains.sh
-Loads a domain-list into webdanica, inserting them into the domains table. if the option --accepted is used, the domains are assumed to be fully danica domains, and no further processing is to occur on these domains
+Loads a domain-list into webdanica, inserting them into the domains table. if the option --accepted is used, the domains are assumed to be fully danica domains, and no further processing is to occur on these domains.
-Else the domains are ingested with danicastate UNDECIDED
+Else the domains are ingested with danicastate UNDECIDED.

-The template currently looks like this: [tools/loaddomains.sh](tools/loaddomains.sh)
+The template currently looks like this: [tools/loaddomains.sh](tools/loaddomains.sh) The source code looks like this: [webdanica-core/src/main/java/dk/kb/webdanica/core/tools/LoadDomains.java](LoadDomains.java).

-## tools/exportdanica.sh
+## tools/exportDanica.sh
 This exports all danica-seeds from webdanica to a file During the export, the danica seeds not already exported are marked them as exported=true, and the exportedTime is set to the current date.

 When using the option '--list_already_exported' all danica seeds is written to a file, including those seeds previously exported

-This option is current used in the template script here: [tools/exportdanica.sh](tools/exportdanica.sh)
+This option is current used in the template script here: [tools/exportdanica.sh](tools/exportdanica.sh) The source code looks like this: [webdanica-core/src/main/java/dk/kb/webdanica/core/tools/ExportFromWebdanica.java](ExportFromWebdanica.java).

 ## tools/importIntoNAS.sh